 As for the controller, it simply converts the input data into the scope of commands of the previous ones.

 They are inseparable, and it’s extremely important to put the process in order to avoid troubles or mistakes while running an application.

-Now let’s take a look at some common features that make frameworks multifunctional and hands-on.
+Now let’s take a look at some common features that help developers apply popular web frameworks as multifunctional and hands-on tool.

 Web caching simply helps store different documents and avoids annoying phenomenon of the server overload.
 Users can use it in various systems if several conditions are met.
 It also works on the server side.
 For example, you may notice cached content links on the SERP (Search Engine Results Page) of a search engine like Google.

 This is another important technique to know and use, which is supported by some MVC frameworks.
 Typical parts of application or the entire project structure (in case of initialization) can be generated by the framework automatically.
 This approach increases the speed of the development cycle and standardizes the codebase.

 Web template system

 A web template system is a set of different methodologies and software implemented to construct and deploy web pages.
 Template engines are used to process web templates.
 They are a tool for web publishing in a framework.